Collinformatics/CleaveNet/README.md

     python testGPU.py

-  In the future, we can monitor GPU useage with:
+  In the future, we can monitor GPU usage with:

     watch -n 1 nvidia-smi